haukex/hgpstools/INSTALL-RPi.md

 	b.
 After expanding the partition and rebooting, run an update using `apt-get` or `aptitude`.
-	Also do a run of `sudo rpi-update` to update the firmware.
+	Also do a run of `sudo rpi-update` to update the firmware (TODO: not on modern Raspbians).
 	(I also usually install `vim` at this point to make the following steps easier.)